BOOM! An asteroid has just collided with Earth.

 Luckily it was a small asteroid, so we’re all okay.
 Not so luckily, that lump of space rock landed smack in the middle of your project site.
 Your new construction, your server warehouse, your team headquarters — your whole project has been flattened to a pancake under a mountain of rubble.
 What now?

 Life is full of surprises, and even if you budget every penny and map out each milestone, project risk can sneak up and pull the rug out from under you.
 You can’t predict the future, but with this Ultimate Guide to Project Risk, you can prepare for it.
-We’ll tell you everything you need to know about project risk, including free resources so you can prepare for the next asteroid.
+We’ll tell you everything you need to know about project risk and how to manage risk in a project, including free resources so you can prepare for the next asteroid.

 Here’s how PMI defines risk: “An uncertain event or condition that has a positive or negative effect on a project’s objectives.”
 Basically, risk is any unexpected event that can affect your project — for better or for worse.
 Risk can affect anything: people, processes, technology, and resources.

-Pay attention to this important distinction: risks are not the same as issues.
+Pay attention to this important distinction: Risks are not the same as issues.
+There can be positive risks in project management.
+Not every risk is negative or an issue.
 Issues are things you know you’ll have to deal with.
 You may even have an idea of when they'll pop up.
-(Think scheduled vacations, or a spike in product demand just before the holidays.)
+(Think scheduled vacations or a spike in product demand just before the holidays.)
 Conversely, risks are events that might happen, and you may not be able to tell when.
 (Surprise!
 A key product component is on backorder and will arrive a week late.)
 They're slippery, and it takes some serious preparation to manage them.

 We can break project management risks down into five elements: